 Beyond solving the fundamental problems we want to find a solution which has the following properties:

-- We want to be able to hand-off some parts of the key to somewhat trusted individuals (eg: a close friend or relative) but we don’t want them to have access to the secret without our knowledge.
+- We want to be able to hand-off some shares of the key to somewhat trusted individuals (eg: a close friend or relative) but we don’t want them to have access to the secret without our knowledge.

 - In case of death we want those trusted individuals to be able to access the secret somehow.